kplates/paneful/README.md

 # Paneful

-A browser-based terminal multiplexer.
-Tmux-style pane management, project workspaces, and a CLI that spawns into a running instance.
+A terminal multiplexer that runs in your browser.
+Split panes, organize by project, drag and drop from Finder, sync with your editor — all from a single `npm install`.

 ## Install